-Serious infringements, on the other hand, are heavy violations in preserving the right to privacy.
+On the other hand, serious infringements are heavy violations of preserving the right to privacy.
 These infringements can result in fines of more than €10 million or 4% of the company’s global revenue of the previous financial year, whichever is higher.
-These include violations for the articles that govern:
+These include violations of the articles that govern:

 - The basic principles for processing (Articles 5, 6, & 9)

 - The conditions for consent (Article 7)